11BelowStudio/HECC-IT/src/utilities/README.md

       many of which aren't actually used by HECC-IT specifically.

-    * However, this is vital for OH-HECC, as this is used to keep track of where everything is in 2D space, allowing all of the passages and such to have a position, and also allows the passageLinkObjects to have a direction and an angle for their particular arrows.
+    * However, this is vital for OH-HECC, as this is used to keep track of where everything is in 2D space, allowing all the passages and such to have a position, and also allows the passageLinkObjects to have a direction and an angle for their particular arrows.
+It's even used to keep track of where the viewport currently is (allowing it to be scrolled and such).